G0urav007/QA-Test-2/README.md

 'down', indicating that it is unavailable or not responding.

 # Explanation
+To create an application health checker script, we will use Bash along with curl to check the HTTP status codes of an application.
+The script will determine if the application is 'up' (functioning correctly) or 'down' (unavailable or not responding).

+Save the script as health_checker.sh and make it executable:

 01 Usage Check: The script first checks if a URL is provided as an argument.
 If not, it prints the usage and exits.